stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 The [virtual environments](https://docs.python.org/3/tutorial/venv.html) feature enables you to define separate sets of packages for each Python project, so that the packages for a project do not conflict with any other Python packages on the system.
 Always use Python virtual environments for your projects.

-If you use a tool like [PDM](https://pdm-project.org) or [Hatch](https://hatch.pypa.io) to develop your projects, it will manage Python virtual environments for you.
+Several tools automate creating and switching between virtual environments.
+The [mise](https://mise.jdx.dev) version manager includes [support for virtual environments](https://mise.jdx.dev/lang/python.html#automatic-virtualenv-activation).
+The [pyenv](https://github.com/pyenv/pyenv) version manager supports virtual environments with the [virtualenv plugin](https://github.com/pyenv/pyenv-virtualenv).
+If you use a tool like [PDM](https://pdm-project.org) or [Hatch](https://hatch.pypa.io) to develop your projects, these also manage Python virtual environments for you.

-If you prefer, you can also manually set up and manage virtual environments with _venv_, which is part of the Python standard library.
+You can set up and use virtual environments with _venv_, which is part of the Python standard library, but this is a manual process.

-### Use Package Lists with Hashes

-Avoid installing individual packages with _pip_.
-Use a tool to create package lists with hashes for each package, and then run _pip_ or another tool to install and update the packages in a virtual environment.

-_pip_ and other tools use _requirements.txt_ files to list the packages to be installed into an environment.
-The _requirements.txt_ file format supports hashes.
+### Use requirements.txt Files to Install Packages Into Environments

+Avoid using _pip_ commands to install packages into virtual environments.
+If you use [PDM](https://pdm-project.org) or [Hatch](https://hatch.pypa.io), they manage packages in development and test environments.
+For other cases, create a _requirements.txt_ file that specifies all of the packages that are required in the environment.

+You can create _requirements.txt_ files with whichever tool is appropriate.
+For example, PDM includes [an export feature](https://pdm-project.org/en/stable/usage/lockfile/#export-locked-packages-to-alternative-formats) that creates _requirements.txt_ files.
+If you do not already have a tool to create _requirements.txt_ files, use the _pip-compile_ utility that is provided by [pip-tools](https://github.com/jazzband/pip-tools/).

-To work with _requirements.txt_ files, use the [pip-tools](https://github.com/jazzband/pip-tools/).
-The _pip-compile_ utility generates _requirements.txt_ files with hashes from _requirements.in_ files, and the _pip-sync_ utility ensures that the packages in a virtual environment match the list in the _requirements.txt_ file.
+You can then use the _pip-sync_ utility in [pip-tools](https://github.com/jazzband/pip-tools/) to add the packages that are specified in the _requirements.txt_ file into a target virtual environment.
+The _pip-sync_ utility ensures that the packages in a virtual environment match the list in the _requirements.txt_ file.

 If you need to install packages without using _pip-sync_, run _pip install_ with a _requirements.txt_ file.
-For example, these commands installs the packages specified by the file _requirements-dev.txt_ into the virtual environment _.venv_:
+For example, these commands install the packages that are specified by the file _requirements-dev.txt_ into the virtual environment _.venv_:

 ```shell
 source ./.venv/bin/activate
 python3 -m pip install -r requirements-dev.txt
 ```

+> Ensure that your _requirements.txt_ files include hashes for the packages.
+The _pip-compile_ utility generates _requirements.txt_ files with hashes if you specify the _generate-hashes_ option.

 ### Format Your Code